marceloosako-mo/API_1sem-Log/MVP/Sprint2.md

 Analisar e interpretar as informações.

-Melhorar o layout do indice.
+Melhorar o layout do índice.

 Melhorar a US08.